 - CW / impulsive mode.

-However it is not all.
-It is relevant to the laser but what about the material.
+However, this is not all.
+This is centers around the laser but what about the material?

-There are some properties of material that should be taken into account:
+The following properties of the material should be taken into account:

 - Heat capacity and thermal conductivity.

 So when you plan to engrave or cut you need to understand how these properties will effect engraving or cutting processes.

 Color – when using a laser in the visible light spectrum, the darker the material the better for engraving or cutting.
 The reason is simple – a darker surface reflects less light, that is, more power is applied to the engraved spot.
 If the material is transparent the laser beam goes through without affecting it.

 Density – is a very important property.
 For example, it’s much easier to cut PVC or PLA than hard wood.
 More densed material needs more power to cut it through.